chadly/chadly.net/contents/2013/12/automate-all-the-things-with-wercker/index.md

 > But how are you going to do things like post drafts without a blogging framework?
 > <small>Random Internet Person</small>

 For me as a developer, branching with git is very natural.
-And now that I am managing my site with git, it is very easy to branch off of master if I want to work on a post for a little while without publishing it.
+And now that I am managing my site with git, it is very easy to branch off of `master` if I want to work on a post for a little while without publishing it.
 I can understand why a non-developer end-user would think I am crazy.
 But that is why things like Ghost still have a place.
 I still think it is the best blogging framework around.
 I just don't want to use one of those anymore.

-Not to mention, Github has the [best features around](https://help.github.com/articles/github-flow-in-the-browser) for doing things with your repository straight from the browser.
-It is possible to create a branch and work on it for a little while and eventually merge it back to master all from the browser without ever having to clone the repository.
+Not to mention, Github has some of the [best features around](https://help.github.com/articles/github-flow-in-the-browser) for doing things with your repository directly from the browser.
+It is possible to create a branch, work on it for a little while, and eventually merge it back to `master` without ever having to clone the repository.
 Combine this with Github's Markdown editor with live previews and you got yourself a winner.

 > But now you have a build step for your blog.
 You will have to build your static site and push it to a hosting provider everytime you want to publish a post.
 That sounds like a pain in the ass.
 > <small>Random Internet Person</small>